 Eating slowly, at least two hours before bed, lessens the chances of both swallowed air getting into the digestive tract and wider digestion and flatulence issues.

-A cure for behavioral or subconscious aerophagia usually involves calming down, slowing down and becoming conscious of always breathing through the nose.
-A knowledgeable health care professional can discuss possible treatments but ahead are some suggestions that may help.
+A cure for behavioral or subconscious mouth breathing or aerophagia usually involves calming down, slowing down and becoming conscious of always breathing through the nose to stop swallowing air.
+A knowledgeable healthcare professional can discuss possible medical treatments but ahead are a few simple suggestions that may help.

-‘Calm down’ is an easy thing to say to someone, so instead, here are some tangible things that have helped me personally to relax, let go and get to sleep easily.
+‘Calm down’ is an easy thing to say to someone, so instead, here are 3 tangible things that have helped me personally to relax, let go and get to sleep easily.

 A good night’s sleep makes a big difference.
 When we start the day off already tired it isn’t long before the stress hormones are taking over just to keep us going.